 Step 3 – convert your Starpoints to American Airlines miles

-Note that points transfers from SPG to your American Airlines account may take up to 48 hours.
+Note that points transfer from SPG to your American Airlines account may take up to 48 hours.

 Step 4 – book your American Airlines flight redemption